Simple Easy Ways To Improve Efficiency

 Time is the most valuable resource at a small business’ disposal so it’s important not to let it go to waste by incorporating of these productivity tips into your business operations.
 It’s the one resource we can never get back.

-As you can already see, we love tools and efficiency!
+As you already saw, we love tools and efficiency!
 To further help you, we’ve put together a webinar where I’ll be going deeper on tools that can help you to streamline your proposal writing process.
-The webinar will be on September 20, 2017, and to those who participate, I’ll be giving out a toolkit with video resources and template that will save you some time and help you focus on perfecting your bid strategy.
+The webinar will be on October 12, 2017, and to those who participate, I’ll be giving out a toolkit with video resources and template that will save you some time and help you focus on perfecting your bid strategy.

 You can reserve your spot here: http://bit.ly/ProposalWritingWebcast.